dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       That is, these are the L updates pertaining to the requester that immediately follow the series item X indicated as reference point.
 In particular, the CBOR array is populated as follows.

-      - If SUB_U <= MAX_DIFF_BATCH, these diff entries are the last series items in the collection associated to the requester, corresponding to the L most recent TRL updates pertaining to the requester.
+      - If SUB_U <= MAX_DIFF_BATCH, these diff entries are the last series items in the collection associated with the requester, corresponding to the L most recent TRL updates pertaining to the requester.

-      - If SUB_U > MAX_DIFF_BATCH, these diff entries are the eldest of the last SUB_U series items in the collection associated to the requester, corresponding to the first L of the SUB_U most recent TRL updates pertaining to the requester.
+      - If SUB_U > MAX_DIFF_BATCH, these diff entries are the eldest of the last SUB_U series items in the collection associated with the requester, corresponding to the first L of the SUB_U most recent TRL updates pertaining to the requester.

       The 'diff' CBOR array as well as the individual diff entries have the same format specified in {{cddl-diff}} and used for the response payload defined in {{ssec-trl-diff-query}}.